allmaps/allmaps/packages/transform/README.md

 # @allmaps/transform

 This module contains classes and methods to **transform Points, LineStrings, Polygons** and other spatial features from a 2D cartesian `(x, y)` source space to a destination space.
-The transformation function that accomplish this are constructed from **a set of Control Points**, who's coordinates are known in both planes, and a specific transformation algorithm.
+The transformation function that accomplish this are constructed from **a set of Control Points**, who's coordinates are known in both spaces, and a specific **type of transformation** algorithm.

-Within the Allmaps project, this module is used a.o. in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two packages where we transform a IIIF image from the 'resource' space of the image to the '(projected) geospatial' space of a map projection (in most cases WebMercator).
-We construct the necessary transformation functions from the Ground Control Points that can be found in the map's Georeference Annotation.
+Within the Allmaps project, this module is used a.o. in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two places where we transform a IIIF image from the 'resource' space of the image to the '(projected) geospatial' space of a map projection (in most cases WebMercator), using the Ground Control Points and transformation type defined in the map's Georeference Annotation.

 Like all other Allmaps modules, care was taken to make this module usable and useful outside of the Allmaps context as well!
 Feel free to incorporate it in your project if it could be useful.

 ## How it works

-This package exports the `GcpTransformer` class.
-Its instances (called 'transformers') are built from a set of Ground Control Points (GCPs) and a specified transformation type.
-Using these, a forward and backward transformation can be built that map arbitrary Points in one plane to the corresponding Points in the other plane.
-The transformer has dedicated functions that use these two transformations to transform Points, and more complex geometries like LineStrings and Polygons, forward and backward.
+This package exports the `GeneralGcpTransformer` and `GcpTransformer` classes.

+* A **General GCP Transformer** is useful in the general case: it takes in ground control points of the `GeneralGcp` type, with 'source' and 'destination' fields, and has methods `generalTransformer.transformForward()` to transform geometries from 'source' space to 'destination' space, and `generalTransformer.transformBackward()` to transform from 'destination' space to 'source' space.
+* A **GCP Transformer** it useful in the typical Allmaps case: it takes in ground control points of the `Gcp` type, with 'resource' and 'geo' fields, and has methods `transformer.transformToGeo()` to transform geometries from 'resource' space to 'geo' space, and `transformer.transformToResource()` to transform from 'geo' space to 'resource' space.
+Apart from naming, there is also one default option set for this type of transformer: `differentHandedness = true` by default, since the most common case is that the resource space had a downward y-axis.

+In both cases, calling a transform method will build a transformation of the specified type using the input GCPs, or use it if it already exists.
+These transformations can then transform points one by one.
+For lineStrings and polygons the transform options can be used to add extra mid-points to assure sufficiently smooth results.

-An **example** below using the map *L'Angleterre Novissima Descriptio Angliae Scotiae et Hiberniae* ([Open in Allmaps Viewer](https://viewer.allmaps.org/?url=https%3A%2F%2Fannotations.allmaps.org%2Fmaps%2F135dfd2d58dc26ec)): based on the map's GCPs in resource and (projected) geo coordinates, a transformer can be built (visualised by the grid) allowing to transform any geometry from resource to geo space.
+As an **example** for the georeferenced map *L'Angleterre Novissima Descriptio Angliae Scotiae et Hiberniae* ([Open in Allmaps Viewer](https://viewer.allmaps.org/?url=https%3A%2F%2Fannotations.allmaps.org%2Fmaps%2F135dfd2d58dc26ec)): based on the map's GCPs in resource and (projected) geo coordinates, a GCP Transformer can be built (visualised by the grid) allowing to transform any geometry from resource to geo space.
 Here, the resource mask is transformed from resource to (projected) geo space.

 ![](example.png)